ieeevr/2027/attend/registration/index.md

 			Note:
 			<ul>
 				<li>Author registrations are non-refundable.</li>
-				<li>Registrations where a Visa invitation was requested cannot be cancelled.</li>
+				<li>Registrations for which a Visa invitation letter was obtained are no-refundable (one exception applies only for journal and conference papers authors – see above).</li>
 			</ul>
 		</p>
 	</div>